sshkodunishka/Software-testing/Lab4/README.md

 _**Pre-requirements:**_

-1. Opened the women's clothing page:  [https://www.lcwaikiki.by/ru-RU/BY/product-group/men](https://www.lcwaikiki.by/ru-RU/BY/product-group/men)
+1. Opened the men's clothing page:  [https://www.lcwaikiki.by/ru-RU/BY/product-group/men](https://www.lcwaikiki.by/ru-RU/BY/product-group/men)

 | Step | Expected result |